 Podcasting FAQs

-A: It depends on how much work you have time and energy to do things yourself.
+A: It depends on how much time and energy to do things yourself.
 The more you do on your own, the cheaper your podcast will be.
 My hosting is about $5 a month.

 A: You will need to pay for a host for your podcast.
 You may need to buy a microphone, but you can record it on your phone.
 Some podcast hosts have tools that allow you to record and edit on their website or app.
 Podcasts are easier to start than you think.